Integrate Cloud Database (MySQL) using Logstash

 ${cdb mysql password} - Enter the password for the account you created in CDB MySQL.

-• Create logstash metadata path
+• Create the Logstash metadata directory

 mkdir /etc/logstash/data